babylonchain/vigilante/btcstaking-tracker/README.md

 - *Equivocation* where the finality provider signs two conflicting blocks at the same height, and
-- *Selecive slashing* where the finality provider signs the slashing transaction of a victim BTC delegation and submits it to Bitcoin.
+- *Selective slashing* where the finality provider signs the slashing transaction of a victim BTC delegation and submits it to Bitcoin.

 The BTC slasher includes the following subroutines: